loehnertj/bsbgateway/doc/protocol.md

 ## Packet structure

-Packets are at least 10 bytes long.
-The longest packets I have seen so far were 26 bytes (16 payload bytes), so that may be the upper limit.
+Packets are at least 11 bytes long.
+The longest packets I have seen so far were 27 bytes (16 payload bytes).
+The upper limit according to Siemens documentation is 32 bytes ([source](https://www.mikrocontroller.net/topic/218643?goto=4499227#4499227)).
 Example packet: `DC 80 0A 0E 07 05 3D 05 6F 00 FD 8E F5 4A`

 The structure is as follows: